MarkusWandel/battery-tester/doc/manual.md

 ![Assembly Photo 2](pix/assembly2.jpg)

 Mount the relay banks (one bank of eight would be better) using two layers of double-sided adhesive foam tape.
 They won't come off due to the stiffness of the heavy wires that will be added.
 Here we already have the connections to the positive battery terminals.
+They should be high enough that the stuff sticking out of the bottom won't make contact with the copper on the prototyping board.

 ![Assembly Photo 3](pix/assembly3.jpg)